davelens/fvtt-party-resources/README.md

 ## FAQ
 ### Where can I access the resource dashboard?

-Any permission level can access it through the button at the top of the Actor directory.
+By default, any permission level can access it through the button at the top of the Actor directory.
+However, a DM has the option to hide this button.

 ### What about player-specific resources, can they be tracked too?